-- The UE shall construct an FQDN consisting of the SNPN ID of the subscribed SNPN and the Visited Country FQDN and indicating the query is for SNPN, as specified in TS 23.003 [19] and perform a DNS query for the resulting FQDN.
+- The UE shall construct an Visited Country FQDN for SNPN N3IWF consisting of the SNPN ID of the ON-SNPN selection information, as specified in TS 23.003 [19] and perform a DNS query for the resulting FQDN.

 - If the DNS response contains no records, then the UE determines that the visited country does not mandate the selection of an N3IWF in this country for the SNPN identified by the SNPN ID provided by the UE.
-In this case the UE uses the configured N3IWF FQDN to select an N3IWF deployed in the SNPN.
+In this case the UE uses the pre-configured N3IWF FQDN used for Onboarding to select an N3IWF deployed in the SNPN.